Jacob Ausubel

 Minor - Research Methods

 Before starting grad school, Jacob was a research assistant at the Pew Research Center, a research intern at the Brookings Institution, and a student fellow at the Penn Program on Opinion Research and Election Studies (PORES).
-He holds a Bachelor of Arts in Political Science from the University of Pennsylvania.
+He holds a BA in Political Science from the University of Pennsylvania and a MA in Political Science from George Washington University.

 Ausubel, Jacob, et al. “Measuring age differences among different-sex couples: Across religions and 130 countries, men are older than their female partners.”
 Population Studies 76.3 (2022): 465-476.